section-engineering-education/engineering-education/articles/binary-tree-data-structure-python/index.md

 - Binary Trees - [Carnegie Mellon University](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Trees/trees.html)

-## Conclusion
+### Conclusion

-Implementing a binary tree in python is pretty simple, as we saw in this article.
+Implementing a binary tree in python can be pretty simple, as we saw with the examples above in this article.
 Binary Trees are extensively used in the applications and software and having a strong knowledge on these would give an edge in interviews.